ATack-45/Geo-Game/README.md

 ## Instructions on how to use
 1. go to https://github.com/ATack-45/Geo-Game
 2. Click the green Code button
-3. at the bottom of the dropdown, click "Download as Zip"
+3. at the bottom of the dropdown, click "Download Zip"
 4. press windows key and go to "file Explorer"
 5. on the left pannel, go to "Downloads"
 6. Click on "Geo-Game-main.zip" and on the top bar click "Extract All"